codyalanstubbs/top-wheres-waldo/README.md

 ## Roadmap

-- [] Choose photo(s)
+- [x] Choose photo(s)
-- [] ID where each person is and save to database
+- [x] ID where each person is and save to database
-- [] Add Firebase backend
+- [x] Add Firebase backend
-- [] Add Homescreen with game instructions
+- [x] Create a game flow: start -> game -> submit score --> leaderboard --> play again
-- [] Add image component to load image on screen
+- [x] Add image component to load image on screen
-- [] Add timer component to begin timing on image load
+- [x] Add timer component to begin timing on image load
-- [] Add target box component for when user clicks image
+- [x] Add target box for when user clicks image
-- [] Add user input for high score
+- [x] Add user input for high score
+- [x] Create a StartScreen component
+- [x] Create a GameScreen component
+- [x] Create a SubmitScoreScreen component
+- [x] Create a LeaderboardScreen component
+- [x] Style app with a retro arcade theme
+- [] Make a "select a scene" feature for multiple scenes/levels
+- [] Create your own assets and scenes instead of Where's Waldo imagery

 <p align="right">(<a href="#readme-top">back to top</a>)</p>